-Annelies Moens, CIPT
+Annelies Moens, CIPP/E, CIPT, FIP

 Annelies’ vision is to make privacy core business – a discipline as integral to business and government as finance, with the chief privacy officer role as important as the chief financial officer role.
 Annelies is a widely recognised global privacy expert and thought leader, trusted by business executives, government and privacy professionals with nearly 20 years’ experience.